High School Programs

-Medical career training at River Bend’s college preparatory Health Science Technology program offers students a fast track to a science related field.
-The labs, internships, and 12-credits of college coursework in the study of the human body, medical terminology, nutrition, and psychology are supplemented by clinical skills.
-Training opportunities at area hospitals, nursing homes, veterinary hospitals, and doctors’ offices provide real-world experiences that lead students down the path toward the medical careers that continue to offer rewarding work in high-demand industries.
+Medical career training at River Bend's Health Science Technology program offers students a fast track to a health related field.
+Students have the opportunity to earn 9 college credits in Legal and Ethical Issues in Healthcare, Medical Terminology, and Human Development.
+During senior year, students have the opportunity to participate in the LNA program at Cottage Hospital.
+Other training opportunities include nursing homes, veterinary hospitals, and doctors’ offices.
+These provide real-world experiences that lead students down the path toward the medical careers that continue to offer rewarding work in high-demand industries.

 Instructor: Carrie MIller

 Preparing for a creative and rewarding career in culinary arts begins at The Inn at River Bend.
 Students learn food science theory and develop real world skills in our commercial kitchen, preparing for careers as chefs, restauranteurs, personal chefs, nutritionists, and bakers.
 Internships and River Bend Inn experiences focus on restaurant management, cooking methods, food safety, nutrition and teamwork.
 Our program will prepare students with a complete restaurant experience.
 Students discover their own creative talents as they learn to combine ingredients and develop their own palate.

 Teacher Education program prepares students with a desire to work with children of any age in a variety of educational roles - from preschool to high school classroom teachers.
 Topics covered include foundations of education, theories of development and learning, classroom management, lesson planning, methods of instruction, special education, and assessment.
 Education is a field which has a wide range of environments, learning, and work opportunities.
 Students who complete the Teacher Education program are beginning the preparations to work in P-K through grade 12 schools.
 In addition, they will be exploring careers which support children who are outside of the classroom environment.